Tag: ZEN smoke alarms

 A Legal And Sensible Choice

-Interconnected smoke alarms are strongly recommended by every state fire department within Australia.
-Queensland, however, is the first state to make interconnected smoke alarms not only a ‘recommendation’ – but a compulsory legal requirement for ALL home types and situations.
+Interconnected photoelectric smoke alarms are strongly recommended by every state fire department within Australia.
+Queensland, however, is the first state to make interconnected photoelectric smoke alarms not only a ‘recommendation’ – but a compulsory legal requirement for ALL home types and situations.
 Queensland’s strict new fire safety laws make it mandatory for all homes to have interconnected smoke alarms by 2027, but this isn’t just a legal hoop to jump through – it’s about ensuring the best possible protection for your family.
-The early detection and widespread alert provided by interconnected fire alarm systems have been proven to save lives, particularly in multi-level homes or properties with hard-to-hear areas like granny flats or detached garages.

-Interconnected Smoke Alarms Are
+Interconnectable Smoke Alarms

-Easy To Install And Easy To Maintain
+Are Easy To Install And Easy To Maintain

-You might think that installing a network of interconnected smoke alarms sounds complicated, but modern technology has made it easier than ever.
-Interconnected smoke alarms can be wireless, meaning you don’t have to deal with complicated electrical wiring, invasive installation procedures or major renovations to meet the new standards.
-Wirelessly interconnected battery-operated models offer a simple DIY solution for older homes or rental properties.
-ZEN Interconnected Smoke Alarms are designed to be straight-forward and low maintenance, with long-lasting 10-year batteries and an optional remote control for easy smoke alarm testing and silencing.
-ZEN smoke alarm bundle packs (5 / 7 / 10 packs) will even arrive to you already wirelessly interconnected together – it’s one less thing you have to do after you receive them and makes smoke alarm installation even easier.
+ZEN Interconnected Photoelectric Smoke Alarms are designed to be straight-forward and low maintenance, with long-lasting 10-year batteries and an optional remote control for easy smoke alarm testing and silencing.
+ZEN Smoke Alarm bundle packs (5 / 7 / 10 packs) will even arrive to you already wirelessly interconnected together – it’s one less thing you have to do after you receive them and makes smoke alarm installation even easier.
 How good is that!

 ZEN Smoke Alarm bundle packs arrive to you already interconnected – we do the hard part for you!

-Interconnected Smoke Alarms Offer Peace Of Mind
+Offer Peace Of Mind

-At the end of the day perhaps the biggest benefit of installing interconnected smoke alarms is the peace of mind they offer.
+At the end of the day perhaps the biggest benefit of installing interconnected photoelectric smoke alarms is the peace of mind they offer.
 Knowing that your home is equipped with the best possible early warning system allows you to sleep easier, live more comfortably, and enjoy your home with the confidence that you’ve taken the right steps to protect what matters most – your loved ones.

 So, if you haven’t already made the switch, now is the time.
 It’s not just about compliance—it’s about making sure your home is as safe as it can be.

-Interconnected Smoke Alarms Frequently Asked Questions
+Interconnectable Smoke Alarms Frequently Asked Questions

 No they don’t.
 ‘Hardwired’ refers to how a smoke alarm receives its power and not the method for interconnecting the smoke alarm (i.e. 240V hardwired vs 10 year battery powered).
 Australia’s National Construction Code and state legislation do not prescribe how a smoke alarm must be ‘interconnected’.